GU4243-ADS/spring2018-project1-sophiebeiers/data/README.md

 # Project 1:
 ### Data folder

 The data directory contains data used in the analysis.
-This is treated as read only; in paricular the R/python files are never allowed to write to the files in here.
-Depending on the project, these might be csv files, a database, and the directory itself may have subdirectories.
+This is treated as read only; the data used in this particular project is in .csv format and is titled "spooky.csv".